Pisac, Sacred Valley

 The Q’eros people consider Ausangate to be one of the most sacred mountains in the Andes.
 We will hike to the base of this majestic mountain, which towers over 20,000 feet.

-Starting with a psychedelic plant medicine ceremony and ending with a high altitude trek in the Andes, this expeditionary retreat is an immersive, physically rigorous, spiritual and cultural experience, designed to challenge, inspire and transform.
+Starting with a psychedelic plant medicine ceremony and ending with a trek to the top of the highest mountain on earth, this expedition is an immersive, physically rigorous, spiritual and cultural experience, designed to challenge, inspire and transform.

-What Makes This Expeditionary Retreat Different Than a Tour or a Regular Retreat?
+What Makes This Expedition Different Than a Tour?

-Many people come to Peru to participate in psychedelic plant medicine ceremonies or spiritual experiences rooted in indigenous cultural values.
-Sequestered in a retreat center, they have limited opportunity to explore Peru’s wild, natural beauty and its abundance of mystical archeological treasures.
+Many people come to Peru to visit Cusco, Machu Picchu, and Rainbow Mountain.
+Shepherded from one Instagram-worthy spot to another, they have limited opportunity to explore Peru’s wild, natural beauty and its abundance of mystical archeological treasures.
 More importantly, many retreat participants leave without encountering the people and the beautiful culture that gave rise to the spiritual traditions of the Andes.

 We not only visit the places that were sacred to the Incas, we get there by walking the same paths they walked.
 We surround ourselves with the people and immerse ourselves in the culture that gave birth to Incan cosmology.
 We understand that contemplation doesn’t require stillness.
 Hiking, climbing, and adventuring are forms of moving meditation.
-On this expeditionary retreat, internal and external discovery are inextricably linked as we explore our individual songlines, the ley lines of our souls.
+On this expeditionary retreat, internal and external discovery are inextricably linked.

 Incan teachings remind us of our connection with the earth.
 We will have the unique opportunity to meet Andean paqos, indigenous Q’eros teachers, whose ancestors have practiced animistic ceremonies for hundreds, if not thousands, of years.
-We will spend several days immersed in nature, hiking through the mountains, allowing the awe-inspiring setting of the Peruvian Andes to open our hearts, bodies, minds and spirits to the unconditional love of the Earth Mother, the Pachamama.
-All religions / beliefs are welcome and celebrated.
+After spending several days acclimatizing during world-class treks in the Peruvian Andes, we will travel to Ecuador to summit Chimborazo, the highest mountain on earth.

 Day 1: After arriving in Cusco, the capital of the Incan empire, we will descend 1,000 feet to Pisac, a quintessential Peruvian town in the Sacred Valley.
 Our quaint, family-run bed and breakfast offers sweeping views of farm fields, terraces and mountain paths leading to Incan ruins.